Skip to content

 7. An annual review calendar entry to keep all of the above current

 Each item on its own is necessary but not sufficient.
-The legal document without the technical access instructions leaves the heir with rights but no access.
-The technical access instructions without the legal framework leave the heir with access but no rights.
-Both tracks must be complete.
+The legal document without the technical access instructions leaves your heir with rights but no access.
+The technical access instructions without the legal framework leaves your heir with access but no rights.
+Both tracks have to be complete.

 This is education, not legal or tax advice.
 Bitcoin estate planning combines Swiss inheritance law, custody mechanics, and AML disclosure rules.
 Consult a licensed Swiss Notar and Steuerberater before signing an Erbvertrag.